 How to spoil yourself in Japanese hot-spring inns

 Which country do you think has the most hot springs in the world?
 You thought I would answer it was Japan?
-No, it’s the US, and Japan comes second.
+I’m sorry.
+It’s the US, and Japan comes second.
 There are so many hot springs in Yellowstone National Park (YNP) in the US.
 As I’ll describe later how lazily we stay in hot-spring inns, it’s true that hot springs spoil people.
 The problem of hot springs in YNP is they will literally spoil human bodies because most of them are strong acid.
-If it’s limited to hot springs we can enjoy, Japan is No.1.
+If it’s limited to hot springs we can enjoy without dying, Japan is No.1.
 Today, let me explain how to spoil yourself correctly in Japanese hot-spring inns for your future reference after the COVID restrictions are lifted.

 The first rule of Hot-spring club: Bathe three times at least

 Averagely, we bathe three times for a stay of one night: Soon after check-in, before going to bed, and soon after getting up.
 Accordingly, we can enjoy a sunset, night sky, and sunrise in an open-air bath.
-The following is a typical pattern: check-in, taking a bath, lying down on the tatami-mat floor of a room until dinner, having dinner, taking a walk outside, taking a bath, sleeping, getting up, taking a bath, having breakfast, and check-out.
-How lazy and nonproductive!
+The following is a typical and official pattern: check-in, taking a bath, lying down on the tatami-mat floor of a room until dinner, having dinner, taking a walk outside, taking a bath, sleeping, getting up, taking a bath, having breakfast, and check-out.
+How lazy and nonproductive we are!

 The passage of time has stopped in hot-spring towns